cetoh/CivilizaSim/README.md

 # CivilizaSim
- A Java Based Civilation Simulation
+ A Java Based Civilization Simulation

 The game is as follows.
 Make civilization.
 Implement a strategy.
 Strategies are given the last Payout your Civilization received and must return one of the 5 CivActions: